Panic Attacks in Children: What to Do and What to Avoid

 What’s the Difference Between Managing and Overcoming Anxiety?

-Through my 20+ years working with anxious children both in the NHS and my independent clinic, Everlief, I know that truly overcoming anxiety requires more than just crisis management.
+Through my 20+ years working with anxious children, I know that truly overcoming anxiety requires more than just crisis management.

-We really need to understand what’s driving your child’s fears and have a proper strategy based on science and evidence.
+We really need to understand what’s driving your child’s fears.
+We also need a proper strategy based on science and evidence.

 Most parents try their absolute best with the tools they have.
 They offer reassurance, encourage brave behaviour, or help their child avoid triggers.